 We review our retention periods for personal information on a regular basis.
 As a client on the Psycruit system your contact data will remain on the system all the time that you are an active user on the system.
 The contact data will remain on the system unless you request that your account be removed OR for 12 months after the last contact was made between you (the client) and Criterion.

-As a participant, your contact data and assessment data is kept for a maximum of 12 months, after which time it is anonymised and archived.
+As a participant, your contact data and assessment data is kept for 6 months as standard.
+If you are hired for a role and the client makes use of performance tracking features on Psycruit, your data will be kept a maximum of 12 months, after which time it is anonymised and archived.
 This means that you will no longer be identifiable from the archived data, we keep anonymised data for research purposes.
-This period of 12 months may be less if requested by the client, but will never be longer than 12 months.
+This period of 6 or12 months may be less if requested by the client, but will never be longer than 12 months.

 Who has access to your information?

 Other examples of times when Criterion may share personal information (this list is not exhaustive):

 - With third party service providers and agents.
 In order to ensure the highest quality services for our customers we sometimes engage third party companies, affiliates or individuals to process personal data for the purposes of completing tasks and providing services to you on our behalf (for example improving Psycruit exercises).
 When we use third party service providers we disclose only the personal information that is necessary to deliver the service and only use reputable organisations with their own Privacy Policies in place.